Skip to content

 hx-disable Renamed to hx-ignore

 The attribute that prevents htmx from processing an element has been renamed.
+Do this rename before upgrading, because hx-disable means something different in v4 (it now does what hx-disabled-elt used to do).

 JavaScript Import Changes